You are here

 The worldwide shortage of semaglutide started to affect Australia in early 2022 when Novo Nordisk couldn’t supply enough Ozempic to meet an unexpected increase in demand due to off-label prescribing for weight loss.

-Why the TGA can’t stop off-label prescribing
+Why we can’t stop off-label prescribing

-The TGA’s role in medicine shortages is to reduce the impact on patients where possible.
+Our role in medicine shortages is to reduce the impact on patients where possible.
 In the Ozempic shortage, we:

 - approved multiple overseas semaglutide medicines that can be used while the Ozempic that is registered in Australia is unavailable